 WHDC will only review grant applications from organizations that have been invited to apply.

 Please note that an invitation to submit a grant application does not imply that an invited charitable organization will receive a grant.
 It means only that the organization and its project meet the minimum criteria of WHDC’s grant making requirements, and the inquiry will be given further consideration.
-After WHDC staff reviews grant applications, it will submit applications meeting the stated criteria to the WHDC Board for review, and the WHDC Board then will make its recommendations to the Tides Board for funding.
+After WHDC staff and /or WHDC-board committee reviews grant applications, it will submit applications meeting the stated criteria to the WHDC Board for review, and the WHDC Board, will make its recommendations to the Tides Board for funding.

 STEP 4: Grant Review by Tides.

 Grant applications approved by the WHDC Board are submitted to Tides as recommendations for funding.
 Each recommendation for funding will be subjected to an independent review and due-diligence by Tides to determine the grant applicant’s organizational health and nonprofit status.
 Additional information may be requested during this review process.
 All applicants will be notified of final decisions in a timely fashion.
 Funding decisions by the Tides Board, at the recommendation of the WHDC Board, for the grant cycle are final and there is no appeal process.

 Amount of Grant Awards